High-Low

 How High-Low Works

-The High-Low mechanism is a continuous data collection process that tracks price transactions throughout a specific period.
-As trades occur on an exchange, the system records every execution price.
-The highest price at which a transaction is executed becomes the 'High,' and the lowest price becomes the 'Low.'
-This dynamic range expands as price pushes new boundaries.
-For example, if a stock opens at $100, drops to $99 (current Low), rises to $105 (current High), and closes at $102, the High-Low range for the day is $99-$105.
-This data is aggregated across different timeframes.
-A 52-week High-Low is not a live tick-by-tick update but a rolling window that updates daily, dropping the oldest day and adding the newest.
-In charting software, this information is visualized through candlesticks or bars, where the vertical line (wick) represents the full extent of the High-Low range, while the body represents the open and close.
-This visual representation allows traders to instantly assess the volatility and the battle between buyers and sellers within the chosen timeframe.
+The High-Low mechanism is a continuous, real-time data collection process that tracks every individual price transaction executed on an exchange throughout a specific period.
+As trades occur, the matching engine records the execution price of each transaction.
+The highest price at which a transaction is successfully completed during the interval becomes the 'High,' and the lowest price becomes the 'Low.'
+This dynamic range expands throughout the session as the price pushes into new territory, but it can never shrink until the period ends and a new one begins.
+For example, if a stock opens at $100, drops to $99 (setting the initial Low), rises to $105 (setting the High), and eventually closes at $102, the High-Low range for that day is definitively $99-$105.
+This data is then aggregated across different timeframes to provide historical context.
+A 52-week High-Low, for instance, is a rolling window that updates at the close of each trading day, dropping the oldest day's data from exactly one year ago and adding the most recent day's extremes.
+In modern charting software, this information is visualized through candlesticks or bars.
+The vertical line, known as the wick or shadow, represents the full extent of the High-Low range, while the thicker "body" represents the distance between the open and close.
+This visual hierarchy allows traders to instantly assess whether the market rejected certain price levels or if it maintained strength near the extremes.
+Furthermore, electronic data feeds transmit these values as part of the "Level 1" quote, ensuring that all market participants have equal access to the current session's boundaries.

 The Importance of Daily High and Low